 About Daphne

-Daphne is a female Australian Cattle Dog almost 5 years old.
+Daphne is a female Australian Cattle Dog about 5 years old.
 Carefully selected as a great representative of her breed, Kylie decided to make her part of their program.
 Kylie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Australian Cattle Dog